THEOplayer/samples-ios-sdk/README.md

 ## Introduction

-In order to get a common understanding of how the THEOplayer SDKs are to be used, we will include rich example apps.
+In order to get a common understanding of how the OptiView Player (formerly THEOplayer) SDKs are to be used, we will include rich example apps.
 These apps will have following characteristics:

 * Easy to read code, allowing them to be used as samples on how specific features can be integrated.